-The Middle East continues to be an important region in international affairs, and there is shortage of fluent Arabic speakers, and those who understand the culture, in the Western hemisphere.
+The Middle East continues to be an important region in international affairs, and there is a shortage of fluent Arabic speakers and those who understand the culture in the Western hemisphere.
 The National Security Language Initiative, sponsored by the U.S. Department of State, even identifies Arabic as a language of strategic importance.
-Those who study Arabic gain a competitive advantage pursuing careers in a variety of fields.
+Those who study Arabic gain a competitive advantage when pursuing careers in a variety of fields.

 Arabic is the fifth most spoken language in the world and it is the official language of 26 countries.
 Countries in which Arabic is the official language include Egypt, Saudi Arabia and the United Arab Emirates, just to name a few.
 There are almost 300 million Arabic speakers worldwide.